-Aqua Metals (NASDAQ: AQMS) is engaged in the business of equipment supply, technology licensing and related services to recyclers across the globe.
-Our recycling process is a patented hydrometallurgical technology that is a novel, proprietary and patented process we developed and named AquaRefining.
+Aqua Metals (NASDAQ: AQMS) is engaged in the business of applying its commercialized clean, water-based recycling technology principles to develop the clean and cost-efficient recycling solutions for both lead and lithium-ion batteries, or "Li".
+We offer technology licensing and related services to recyclers across the globe for lead recycling and expect to provide recycling services for Li batteries.
+Our recycling process is a patented hydrometallurgical technology that is a novel, proprietary and patented process we developed and named "AquaRefining".
 AquaRefining is a room temperature, water and organic acid-based process that greatly reduces environmental emissions.
 The modular Aqualyzers cleanly generate ultra-pure metal one atom at a time, closing the sustainability loop for the rapidly growing energy storage economy.
 Our process was originally designed for lead recycling.
 Lead is a globally traded commodity with a worldwide market value in excess of \$20 billion.
 We believe our suite of patented and patent pending AquaRefining technologies will allow the lead-acid battery industry to simultaneously improve the environmental impact of lead recycling and scale recycling production to meet demand.
 Furthermore, our AquaRefining technologies result in high purity lead.
-We are also applying our commercialized clean, water-based recycling technology principles to develop the cleanest and most cost-efficient recycling solution for lithium-ion batteries.
+We are also applying our commercialized clean, water-based recycling technology principles with the goal of developing the cleanest and most cost-efficient recycling solution for lithium-ion batteries.
 We believe our process has the potential to produce higher quality products at a lower operating cost without the damaging effects of furnaces and greenhouse emissions.
-Aqua Metals estimates its total addressable market for lithium-ion battery recycling will be approximately \$9 billion by 2025.
+Aqua Metals estimates its total addressable market for lithium-ion battery recycling will be approximately \$9 billion by 2025 and grow to exceed lead battery recycling by the end of the decade.
+Unlike the mature lead recycling market, the deployed lithium-ion battery recycling infrastructure to serve market growth does not exist today.